Water Damage

 1. Extent of the Damage: The severity of the water damage plays a significant role in determining whether it is repairable or not.
 Minor issues like a slow leak under a sink can often be fixed easily.
 However, extensive damage, like a flooded basement, may require more intensive water damage restoration.

 2. Duration: The length of time the water has been present affects repairability.
-Water damage that has been left untreated for a long time leads to structural issues and mold growth, making the repair process more complex.
+Left untreated for a long time, water damage leads to structural issues and mold growth, making the repair process more complex.

 3. Source of Water: As discussed earlier, the type of water (clean, grey, or black) influences the repair process.
 Black water is on another level of water damage, being the most severe and the most challenging to repair.